Past, Present, Perfect: The rich and patterned history of parquet flooring

 While there are numerous well-known designs of Parquet flooring, the herringbone design remains a firm favourite with homeowners in the UK.
-In 2015 parquet floors are being reintroduced within both private and commercial properties.
+Parquet floors are being reintroduced within both private and commercial properties.
 With the possibilities of using flooring as art designers and architects are able to integrate bespoke patterns within the block flooring designs.
 However it is the classic rhythmic patterns of the herringbone weave that have a nostalgic place in the hearts of many.

 Flooring experts Ecora supply a collection of different parquet options including both original restored parquet blocks and new contemporary panels and parquet designs.